idlesummer/STDISCM_P3/README.md

 When `FETCHCONTENT_BASE_DIR` points inside the source tree (e.g., `STDISCM_P2/thirdparty`),
 FetchContent stores a `CMakeCache.txt` whose absolute paths include the original checkout location.
-Copying the entire repo to a new folder (`STDISCM_P3`) reuses that cache and CMake emits the error you saw:
+Copying the entire repo to a new folder (`STDISCM_P3`) reuses that cache and CMake emits the error you saw. **Do not copy the `thirdparty/` folder between clones**—its cache is only valid for the build directory that generated it.
+If you already copied it, delete the folder so CMake can regenerate a clean cache:

 ```
 CMake Error: The current CMakeCache.txt directory ... is different than the directory ...
 ```

-Set the cache directory under the *build* tree instead so every out-of-source build gets its own isolated third-party cache:
+Set the cache directory under the *build* tree instead so every out-of-source build gets its own isolated third-party cache.
+Because the cache now lives under `build/`, you can freely copy or rename the repository without dragging along stale third-party artifacts:

 ```cmake
 set(FETCHCONTENT_BASE_DIR ${CMAKE_BINARY_DIR}/thirdparty CACHE PATH "Base Directory of Libs" FORCE)
 ```

-If you already ran CMake with the old setting, delete the stale `thirdparty/` folder (or the entire build directory) before reconfiguring.
+If you already ran CMake with the old setting (or copied a `thirdparty/` folder from another checkout), delete that folder—or the entire build directory—before reconfiguring.

 ### Complete Fixed CMakeLists.txt
 ```cmake